bmw-tech/widget_driver/README.md

 - [Source code](widget_driver_generator)

-The package providing generators to automate the creation of your TestDrivers.
+The package providing generators to automate the creation of your `TestDrivers` and `WidgetDriverProviders`.

 Import it into your pubspec `dev_dependencies:` section.